M-Hosoda-cc-20240113/test123/app/README.md

 ## Contributing

 Thank you for considering contributing to the Aegis framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+The contribution guide can be found in the [Aegis documentation](https://laravel.com/docs/contributions).

 ## Code of Conduct

-In order to ensure that the Aegis community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+In order to ensure that the Aegis community is welcoming to all, please review and abide by the [Code of Conduct](https://Aegis.com/docs/contributions#code-of-conduct).

 ## Security Vulnerabilities